oneforawe/config-repo/config/win/README.md

 I saved a copy of this registry file [here](./remap/caps-to-control.reg).

-They say I should be able to see the changes after logging/signing in and out, but I'm not seeing it yet.
+They say I should be able to see the changes after logging/signing out and back in, but I'm not seeing it yet (on a remote machine).
 Maybe I'll have to reboot.
 Nope; rebooting didn't help, but I found a solution:

 I'm using RDC (Remote Desktop Connection) to connect to a Windows Server 2016 machine, and it seems that the registry settings on the server are not being